The intent of this standard operating procedure (SOP) is to minimize the risk of

-No new in-person human subjects non-clinical activities can begin until approved by the department chair (or unit manager).
-The plan should be forwarded to the College Dean (or HSC Office of Grad Ed and Research, if appropriate) for recording purposes, who will then forward to the WVU Research Office (email@example.com).
+Studies that require face to face human subjects non-clinical activities are permitted to take place following a review and approval of the PI's plan for the Standard Operating Procedures as outlined below.
+Approval should begin at the department chair (or unit manager) level and then forwarded to the College Dean (or HSC Office of Grad Ed and Research, if appropriate) for recording purposes, who will then forward to the WVU Research Office (email@example.com).
 The WVU RO may engage Tanya Moran (co-Director of Clinical Trials) for her recommendations.
 If revisions are needed, the WVU RO will work directly with the PI until the plan is satisfactory.
 Approvals will be communicated with the PI and cc'ed to the relevant chair and dean.

 - Standard Operating Procedures for Face-to-Face human subjects research include:

 - List of all personnel involved in data collection or in a shared research space (e.g lab, office, studio, etc) must be shared with the department chair.

 - Face-to-face human subjects research activities must be carried out in a safe way to prevent the spread of COVID-19 as much as possible.
 Each person on the team is expected to have a face mask and to use their mask at all times and when possible to physically distance from others by at least 6 feet.

 - Participants must use a face mask when research procedures allow; at all times, the researcher must wear a face mask or have another way to prevent transmission of the virus, e.g., the use of plexiglass barriers, face shields for researchers, etc. Exact PPE use must be part of the plan approved by the unit and college.

 - Face-to-face human subjects research must comply with the overall University guidelines for research.